cardano-foundation/CIPs/CIP-0118/README-nested.md

 Underspecified transactions cannot be communicated across the Cardano network or stored in the mempool.
 This must be done off-chain.
-Data should probably be sent as `Tx`, rather than a `Swap`, because it should include any associated scripts and datums.
-In the reset of the off-chain discussion, we assume `Tx` data is communicated off-chain, then turned into a `Swap` to be posted as a sub-tx, or as-is if it is posted as a top-level tx.

 This CIP does not include an off-chain component, even though one would be necessary for